 In the world of digital marketing, the value of real influence is increasingly being recognised.
-Last year, one of the world's biggest brands, Proctor & Gamble, said it cut its digital advertising spend in 2017 by $200 million without seeing any difference to its earnings.
+One of the world's biggest brands, Proctor & Gamble, said it cut its digital advertising spend in 2017 by $200 million without seeing any difference to its earnings.
 In fact, by redirecting the remaining digital advertising budget to different channels, it increased its reach by 10%.
 It did so to clamp down on wasteful and unnecessary expenditure online, after it realised that a lot of its digital marketing was making no difference to sales.
 Everyone may be online these days, but that doesn't mean they're engaging with your marketing.

 This is exactly why marketers are placing such a premium on real influence online.
 Research conducted by TapInfluence and Nielsen Catalina Solutions showed that the ROI from influencer marketing is 11X bigger than traditional approaches.
 It is no wonder that brands are so focused on using influencers and are often willing to pay fortunes for a mention.